apache/struts-site/source/core-developers/configuration-provider-and-configuration.md

 `ConfigurationProvider` is the basic piece of configuration used to tie all the options together in `ConfigurationManager`.
 There is few different implementations that are already used internally by the Apache Struts:

-- `XmlConfigurationProvider` - proprietary XWork implementation which are using `xwork.xml` file as source of configuration
+- `XmlConfigurationProvider` - an abstract based implementation which can use XML files as source of configuration
 - `StrutsXmlConfigurationProvider` - primary configuration provider, represents `struts.xml` and `struts-plugin.xml` files
 - `PropertiesConfigurationProvider` - used to load `struts.properties`
 -`ServletContextAwareConfigurationProvider` - marking interface allowing to inject `ServletContext` into provider